mrdijk/EnergyEfficient_FL/energy-efficiency/docs/getting-started/0_Getting-Started.md

 echo $<variableName>
 ```

 You can run the steps explained in the different files (running the scripts).
-Or you can run the commands from the scripts individually (e.g. when you already completed some of the steps of the script to avoid problems).
+Or you can choose to comment out specific parts from the script and then run it again (or run commands individually).
+This can be useful when you already completed some of the steps of the script for example.

 ## Table of Contents
 - [Prerequisites](./1_Prerequisites.md)